-Use Function 67 to program one or more lock events and the Relay will energize when the programmed event(s) listed below occurs.
-For example, program 1 6 7 1 3 \ and when an attempted entry fails (such as a User who enters an incorrect or un-programmed User Code), the Relay will energize for 2 seconds.
-Note: For more information about the Remote Input, see page 10 (Wiring, Remote Input) and page 22 (Function 65).

-1. Remote Input switch closed and Function 65 Remote Input enabled.
-Because the Remote Input is enabled by factory default, the Relay will energize when the Remote Input switch is closed.
+67. Add Relay Features [] 4 (Event Number) curs.
+For example, program 🕡 🙃 ७ 🖫 🔞 Relay will energize when the programmed event(s) listed below ocard and when an attempted entry fails (such as a User who enters an incorrect or un-programmed User Code), the Relay will energiz put, see page 10 (Wiring, Remote Input) and page 22 (Function te for 2 seconds.
+Note: For more information about the Remote In -n 65).
+Remote Input switch closed and Function 65 Remote Input enabled.
+Because the Remote Input is enabled by factory defauthe Relay will energize when the Remote Input switch is closed.
 7. Scheduled Lock Event.
 Relay energizes for 2 seconds when lock is locked by a Schedule.
-2. Remote Input switch closed and Function 64 Remote Input disabled.
-If the Remote Input is disabled with Function 64, the Re- lay will energize when the Remote Input Switch is closed.
-8. Scheduled Unlock Event.
-Relay energizes for 2 seconds when lock is unlocked by a schedule 3.
-Failed attempted entry.
-Relay energizes for 2 seconds when an attempted User Code entry via the keypad fails.
-9. Lock Out.
+Remote Input switch closed and Function 64 Remote Input disabled.
+If the Remote Input is disabled with Function 64, the F lay will energize when the Remote Input Switch is closed.
+Scheduled Unlock Event.
+Relay energizes for 2 seconds when lock is unlocked by a schedule Failed attempted entry.
+Relay energizes for 2 seconds when a attempted User Code entry via the keypad fails.
+Lock Out.
 Relay energizes for 2 seconds when a Lock Out occurs (i.e. number of attempts is exceeded, see Function 60).
-4. Disabled User or Group.
-Relay energizes for 2 seconds when a disabled User or disabled Group member enters a User Code.
-10. Ambush.
+Disabled User or Group.
+Relay energizes for 2 seconds when disabled User or disabled Group member enters a User Code. a 10.
+Ambush.
 Relay energizes for 2 seconds when Ambush is tripped.
 See Function 66, page 22 and "Ambush Function" below.
 5. Follow Access Granted.
-When a valid User Code is entered into the keypad and the lock unlocks, the Relay energizes for 2 seconds.
-Compare with Event 31.
-11. First Key Press.
-Relay energizes for 2 seconds at the first key press of any sequence.
+When a valid User Code is entered in the keypad and the lock unlocks, the Relay energizes for 2 secon Compare with Event 31.
 6. Group 1 User Code.
-Relay energizes for 2 seconds when a sched- uled Group 1 User Code is entered.
-See Function 90, page 26.
+Relay energizes for 2 seconds when a schuled Group 1 User Code is entered.
+See Function 90, page 26. nds. press of any sequence.
+4. When the Ambush Code is entered followed by a valid User Code, the relay will close for 2 seconds.
+Notes: The Ambush Code defaults to 99.
+An error will sound if you try to program a new User Code starting with the Ambush Code.
+68. Delete All Relay Features added by Function 67.
+Enter 68.
+Delete All Relay Features added by Function 67.
+Enter Key Enable/Disable (Allows Programming g of Codes that Match the 1st digits of other Codes) When enabled, the user must press after a User Code en to be subsets of other User Codes.
+For example: try, allowing User Codes 4 is a valid User Code; is also a valid User Code 69.
+Enable 📧 as Enter Key 70.
+Disable 📧 as Enter Key